Tuesday, January 06, 2009

 Monday, December 15, 2008

 NM-03: Luján Names Angela Ramirez as Chief of Staff

-Matt over at New Mexico FBIHOP had the scoop on this yesterday after attending Ben Ray Luján's town hall meeting on Saturday in Rio Rancho.
+Matt over at New Mexico FBIHOP had on this yesterday after attending Ben Ray Luján's town hall meeting on Saturday in Rio Rancho.
 Today, Rep.-elect Luján officially announced the hiring of a Chief of Staff, Angela Ramirez) (right), to lead his Congressional offices.